-- Both math facts apps only allow students to work for a few minutes (less than ten) before taking a break.
+- Both math facts apps only allow students to work for a few minutes (15 minutes or less) before taking a break.
 Teachers and parents may want to keep students busy practicing math facts for an hour, but students will come to hate the app if they have long sessions.
 A few minutes of practice in each session is the best way to learn and to avoid student burnout.

 - Both math facts apps re-teach the fact if a student makes an error.
 While both Rocket Math and XtraMath re-teach facts, they re-teach them differently.

-An effective app gives a student a sense of accomplishment
+An effective math facts app gives a student a sense of accomplishment

-The difficult thing about learning math facts is that there are so many to learn.
-It takes a while and students have to persevere through boring memorization tasks.
+The difficult thing about learning math facts is persevering.
+There are so many to learn!
+It takes a while, and students have to persevere through boring memorization tasks.
 The best way to help students learn their math facts is to give them a clear sense of accomplishment as they move through each task.

 How XtraMath monitors progress

 To develop a sense of accomplishment among its app users, XtraMath displays math facts on a grid.
 XtraMath tests the student and marks the ones that are answered quickly (within 3 seconds) with smiley faces.
 It takes a couple of sessions to determine what has been mastered and what hasn’t, so there isn’t a sense of accomplishment at first.
 This grid is displayed and explained, but it’s not easy to monitor progress.
 Over time, there are fewer squares with facts to learn, but there isn’t clear feedback on what’s being accomplished as students work.